amengdv/coc-lookup-max/README.md

 replace th with your townhall level and category

-run
+run this command in order to see available category:

 ```
 python3 src/main --help
 ```

-in order to see available category
+[^1]: This program also support symlink if you want to set that up